layer3xyz/cubes/README.md

 - Default Admin: Full control over the contract, including upgrading and setting token URIs.
 - Signer: Authorized to initialize quests and sign cube data for minting.
 - Upgrader: Can upgrade the contract

+## Token Reward System

+### Overview

+The Layer3 Token Reward System automates the distribution of token rewards upon the completion of onchain events.
+This system is empowered by two primary smart contracts, [Factory.sol](./src/escrow/Factory.sol) and [Escrow.sol](./src/escrow/Escrow.sol), which work in tandem with [CUBE.sol](./src/CUBE.sol) to handle the lifecycle of reward distribution.
+Used with CUBEs, this is the first mechanism that supports token rewards for multichain interactions.

+### Contracts

+### Factory

+[Factory.sol](./src/escrow/Factory.sol) serves as a factory hub within the Layer3 Token Reward System, and is responsible of creating individual [Escrow.sol](./src/escrow/Escrow.sol) contracts for each new quest.
+These escrow contracts are where the token rewards are stored and from which they are distributed to the users upon quest completion.

+#### Key Functions

+- **createEscrow**: Deploys a new [Escrow.sol](./src/escrow/Escrow.sol) instance with specified admin and whitelisted tokens for a given quest ID.
+- **updateEscrowAdmin**: Allows changing the admin of an escrow.
+- **withdrawFunds**: Withdraws funds from the escrow when a quest is inactive, supporting various token types.
+- **distributeRewards**: Sends out rewards from escrow when called by the CUBE contract.

+### Escrow

+[Escrow.sol](./src/escrow/Escrow.sol) acts as a holding mechanism for tokens until they are rewarded to users upon quest completion.
+It is designed to support various token standards including ERC20, ERC721, and ERC1155.

+#### Key Functions

+- **addTokenToWhitelist**: Enables a token to be used within the escrow.
+- **removeTokenFromWhitelist**: Disables the use of a token within the escrow.
+- **withdrawERC20**, **withdrawERC721**, **withdrawERC1155**, **withdrawNative**: Allow the withdrawal of rewards to a specified recipient, applying a rake as defined.

+### Workflow

+1. **Quest Initiation**: When creating a new quest that should contain a token reward, the creator additionally creates a unique [Escrow.sol](./src/escrow/Escrow.sol) for the quest by calling [Factory.sol](./src/escrow/Factory.sol).
+2. **Reward Funding**: The created [Escrow.sol](./src/escrow/Escrow.sol) contract is then funded with the appropriate tokens that will be awarded to the users completing the quest.
+3. **Quest Completion**: After users complete the quest and mint their CUBEs, the [CUBE.sol](./src/CUBE.sol) contract calls the **distributeRewards** function inside [Factory.sol](./src/escrow/Factory.sol), which triggers [Escrow.sol](./src/escrow/Escrow.sol) to make a push payment to the user.

 ---